starohit/starohit/README.md

 Developer
 --------------------------

-I started coding a couple of years ago , and still learning and exploring.........
+I started coding a couple of years ago , and still learning and exploring........

 * 🌍  I'm based in Bokaro Steel City
 * ✉️  You can contact me at [rohitkumarsingh875.hitit2020@gmail.com](mailto:rohitkumarsingh875.hitit2020@gmail.com)